hashicorp/terraform/website/source/docs/providers/openstack/r/networking_subnet_v2.html.markdown

 * `enable_dhcp` - (Optional) The administrative state of the network.
     Acceptable values are "true" and "false".
 Changing this value enables or disables the DHCP capabilities of the existing subnet.
+Defaults to true.

 * `dns_nameservers` - (Optional) An array of DNS name server names used by hosts in this subnet.
 Changing this updates the DNS name servers for the existing